Our Cosmic Insignificance

 Something out of nothing.
 I wonder about origins, origin stories, where we came from, how we came into being and what exactly our relationship is to the utter vastness surrounding us.
 The question of cosmic insignificance has never really weighed on me heavily, and I can think on only a few times when I've felt genuinely punched in the gut by the enormity of the cosmos.
 Yet, I can't help but link the unstoppable human desire to make meaning out of nothing and the collective tradition of storytelling to prove significance of some larger, grander connection to that great expanse: the universe.
 In all kinds of myths, fables, religious books, etc., humans have tied themselves to the stars.
 Why is this?

 In the spirit of humanity, and in not knowing, I am embarking on telling the story of a society of meteorite researchers, and their attempts to explain our cosmic connection, our beginning, and our desire to seek answers to the grand, mysterious, and unknowable.
-I'll be sharing parts of the story here, in the blog, in my next post and sporadically after that with updates from the studio as well as posts similar to this one mixed in to the lineup.
+I'll be sharing parts of my research on the Micrometeorite Research Center here, on the site, sporadically as well as posts similar to this one.

 More of Gauguin's works, his bio, exclusive articles, and up-to-date Gauguin exhibition listings can be found on Artsy.